millefoglie/ta-github-repos/README.md

 # TA GitHub Repos

-This is a sample Spring Webflux app that demonstrates an API for querying some data from Github, namely all public repositories of some user.
+This is a sample Spring Webflux app that demonstrates an API for querying some data from GitHub, namely all public repositories of some user.
 The responses thus contain
 - a repository name
 - a repository owner login